Sonic11456/odin-recipes/README.md

 Time to make my first website!
-This project will be about creating a website for recipes.
-Wish me luck!
+This project will be about creating a website for some of my favorite recipes with the help of the Odin Project.